pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

         def add_trick(self, trick):
             self.tricks.append(trick)

-Having defined a Python class, we can use it to create an instance.
+Having defined a Python class, we can use it to create an instance of the class.

 .. code-block:: python